ShauryaJain03/followbot_ros/readme.md

 * SLAM Integration: Built-in SLAM for mapping and localization.
 * ROS2 Integration: Uses ros2_control, Nav2, and slam_toolbox for navigation, SLAM, and control.
 * GPS waypoint navigation - under development
-* Replace QR Codes with AprilTags for more robust detection.
+* Replace QR Codes with AprilTags for more robust detection - use tag36h11(id=0) for following and tag36h11(id=x) for other purposes.

 ### Prerequisites:
 * ROS2 Humble